ApayRus/keyboard-tutorial/tutorial/keyboard11.md

 }
 ```

+Notice, that we call any audio file by its lower case name.
+So we don't need to change keyboard data for values like `q-Q`.
+When you name files make sure they are in lowercase.

+### Testing

+When you wrote a function, and you're not sure if it works or not, you should test it.

-You can copy/paste the function, that you have written and not sure how it works, to console (`Chrome --> DevTools --> Console`).
+The simplest way: copy/paste the function to console (`Chrome --> DevTools --> Console`). (code above without word `const`)

 Also copy to the console `keyContent` examples that we wrote before.
 Put them to the array `input`: